adeaver/grammargrove/README.md

 - [X] frontend component display question
 - [X] endpoint to submit answer

+#### 06/14/2023
+- [X] management command to add grammar rules from txt file or via command line
+- [X] allow users to search for grammar rules by component words

 #### Next Day
-- [ ] management command to add grammar rules from txt file or via command line
-- [ ] allow users to search for grammar rules by component words
+- [ ] Frontend to search for grammar rules
 - [ ] allow users to CRUD their own grammar rules (combination of words and parts of speech)